vcatafesta/LetoDBf/Readme.txt

  With <nNewLevel> this can be changed on the fly, no server restart is needed.
 This then applies to all active and new server connections.

+      RddInfo( RDDI_AUTOLOCK [, lActivated ] )                 ==> lWasActive

+ By default deactivated, its used in Leto_DbEval() to automatic Rlock() records before changing record data.
+ If not changed default timeout: 0 with RddInfo( RDDI_LOCKRETRY[ nMilliSec ] ), such a Rlock() will be tried only one time successful or not.
+With timeout, server will try multiple times during the timespan.
+This spares repeated request from the client over network.

       LETO_SETSEEKBUFFER( nRecsInBuf )                         ==> 0
  !
 DEPRECATED !